 The Futures of Telemedicine: Knowledge, Policy, Regulation

-At the same time, eHealth applications and services have become an important market within the digital economy, with an estimated global turnover of around 18 billion euros.
-Well-known applications range from medical patient counselling and consultations or self- monitoring devices to virtual expert networks.
+At the same time, eHealth applications and services have become an important market within the digital economy, with an estimated global turnover of around 18 billion euros in 2018.
+Well-known applications range from medical patient counseling and consultations or self- monitoring devices to virtual expert networks.
 Technological paradigms such as the “Internet of Things”, “Artificial Intelligence” or “Smart Devices” are increasingly integrated into research and development goals of eHealth applications, also promoting medical (self-)surveillance and control.

 The diagnostic or therapeutic use of digital technologies has a strong effect on doctor-patient relationships and therefore affects the level of acceptance of these new technological solutions.
 In addition, eHealth applications and practices produce, store and evaluate highly sensitive data on individuals, resulting in a particular need for legal and regulatory frameworks.

-In this context, the project “The Futures of Telemedicine: Knowledge, Policy, Regulation” focuses on two closely interwoven research perspectives:
+In this context, the project “The Futures of Telemedicine: Knowledge, Policy, Regulation” focused on two closely interwoven research perspectives:

 1. Social norms, standards and acceptance

-The project looks at how and to what extent political institutions or companies define the development targets in the field of telemedicine and eHealth.
-It focuses on country-specific cultural and social differences in order to gain insight into which practices of medical surveillance are considered either acceptable or a violation of personal privacy.
-With eHealth applications, a comprehensive knowledge of individuals is produced that extends beyond medical contexts and allows for far-reaching conclusions about behavioural patterns, personality traits or psychological dispositions.
-Therefore, it is necessary to critically assess the data that is collected and to what extent individuals are subjected to evaluative and normative processes.
+The project looked at how and to what extent political institutions or companies define the development targets in the field of telemedicine and eHealth.
+It focused on country-specific cultural and social differences in order to gain insight into which practices of medical surveillance are considered either acceptable or a violation of personal privacy.
+With eHealth applications, a comprehensive knowledge of individuals was produced that extended beyond medical contexts and allowed for far-reaching conclusions about behavioral patterns, personality traits or psychological dispositions.
+Therefore, it was necessary to critically assess the data that has been collected and the extent to which individuals were subjected to evaluative and normative processes.

 2. Challenges for regulation and legislation

 Globally operating digital networks pose particular challenges for the regulation of eHealth services and practices.
-The project examines existing problems in the fields of patient data protection, cybersecurity or liability in national and transnational contexts.
-In concrete terms, for example, the regulation of data protection or liability often remains vague with “therapeutic service providers” operating from abroad.
-At the same time, another research objective is to analyse how the culturally specific levels of social acceptance can be taken into account in legislation and regulation.
+The project examined existing problems in the fields of patient data protection, cybersecurity or liability in national and transnational contexts.
+In concrete terms, for example, the regulation of data protection or liability often remains vague with “therapeutic service providers” operating from abroad, thus inducing a need for analyzation.
+At the same time, another research objective was to analyze how the culturally specific levels of social acceptance can be taken into account in legislation and regulation.
 This includes knowledge about individuals that extends beyond medical contexts and is in need of special protection.